-- 1. consented to delivery of the Offering Circular by electronic transmission; - 2. represented that you are not a U.S. Person, that the electronic mail address you provided and to which this e-mail has been delivered is not located in the United States, its territories or its possessions (including Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, Wake Island and the Northern Mariana Islands), any State of the United States or the District of Columbia; - 3. represented that you are a person into whose possession the Offering Circular may be lawfully delivered in accordance with the laws of jurisdiction in which you are located; and - 4. represented that you will not, and are not authorized to, deliver, forward or distribute the Offering Circular to any other person or reproduce it, in whole or in part, in any manner whatsoever.
+- 1. consented to delivery of the Prospectus by electronic transmission; - 2. represented that the electronic mail address to which this e-mail has been delivered is not located in the United States, its territories or its possessions (including Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, Wake Island and the Northern Mariana Islands), any State of the United States or the District of Columbia; - 3. represented that you are a person into whose possession the Prospectus may be lawfully delivered in accordance with the laws of jurisdiction in which you are located; - 4. represented that you will not forward or distribute the Prospectus to any other person or reproduce it, in whole or in part, in any manner whatsoever; and - 5. acknowledged that any subscription or purchase of the Securities may only be made on the basis of the information contained in the Prospectus.